 Swansea College of Art

 - The course has a strong brand identity and continues to attract potential students that want to study and develop 2D and 3D imagery and computer animation through the use of characters, scenes, environments and/or any culmination of these.

 - The School holds its own long-running animation conference – SAND – where students can gain insights and career guides, to meet and talk with some of the world’s leading animators, production companies, games publishers, tv and film luminaries and more.

 - The openness and range of work/ approach in the classes is often seen as an attractive quality for applicants as students direct their interests to a particular field of 3D and computer animation by the final year.

-- The course and modules has been specifically designed to provide its graduates with the technical skills and creative abilitiesrelevant to those wishing to work in the 3D, animation and creative industries.
+- The course and modules have been specifically designed to provide its graduates with the technical skills and creative abilities relevant to those wishing to work in the 3D, animation and creative industries.
 Staff in the School have animation, games and film credits and continue to work as practitioners, as well as academics, devising their own designs, 3D work and animations.

 - The course gives students an understanding of the many production roles in the animation process, taking a multi-skilled approach, together with providing opportunities to specialise.

 What you will learn

 When you enrol you will be doing conceptual design, modelling and animating on this course.
 The degree encourages the use of solid artistic and conceptual methods via traditional/ digital drawing techniques.
 However, as you progress each year, the degree opens out into areas of storytelling and art direction, within visual effects shots and compositing and new technologies (e.g. motion capture/VR).
 The opportunities for finding your niche with us are varied and will offer a lot of avenues in animation and the creative arts.

 The Computer Animation degree here at Swansea is one of the most established in the UK.
 Since 2003 our graduates have gained key industry experience with world-leading production companies, VFX studios and in games studios, commercials, in tv and many other entertainment fields.